steelbreeze/state.js/doc/state.com.md

 **Returns**: `StateMachine`, Returns the state machine to enable fluent style API.

+### StateMachine.setWarning(value)

+Instructs the state machine model to direct warnings activity to an object supporting the Console interface.

+**Parameters**

+**value**: `Console`, Pass in console to log to the console, or any other object supporting the .warn method.

+**Returns**: `StateMachine`, Returns the state machine to enable fluent style API.

 ### StateMachine.accept(visitor, arg1, arg2, arg3)

 Accepts an instance of a visitor and calls the visitStateMachine method on it.